 Sonoma on the shores of Lake Tahoe.
 Now add abundant fruit orchards and the pine forested Cascade mountains climbing from the crystal blue waters, and you should have a pretty good picture of this one-of-a-kind environment.
 “God’s country,” as my Dad calls it.

-As a green marketer, and one who promotes reuse and renewal, the story of Lake Chelan’s reinvention is deeply heartening.
-When the decline started, I feared seeing the shores stripped of the beautiful old fruit trees.
+As a sustainable storyteller, and one who promotes reuse and renewal, the story of Lake Chelan’s reinvention is deeply heartening.
+When the decline started, I feared the shores being stripped of the beautiful old fruit trees.
 Or worse.
 I pictured orchardists replaced by developers.

 Then in the late 1990’s, the first wineries emerged.
 These were primarily built from big California money and rich attorneys from Seattle coming to Chelan to dally in vineyards.
 They didn’t have the intrinsic connection to the place I had, and I figured their interest and money would shrivel in a couple years and that’d be it.